Ubaydullah-A/Charting-Mastodon-Activity/README.md

     - Using APT (Debian and Debian-based Linux distributions):
         - Install the required packages using: `sudo apt install python3-matplotlib python3-numpy python3-pandas python3-requests tkcalendar python3-pathvalidate`.
+- To use the AI analysis feature, a local LLM is required.
+    - One option is to use LM Studio: https://lmstudio.ai/

 ## Running the programs